epsilonlabs/playground-docker/README.md

 docker run -p 8000:80 -v <examples-folder-absolute-path>:/etc/nginx/html/examples playground:latest
 ```

 Your `examples` folder should contain an `examples.json` file with at least one example.
-A sample `examples` folder with a single example is provided in the repository and more examples are available in the `examples` folder of [Epsilon's website repo](https://git.eclipse.org/c/www.eclipse.org/epsilon.git/tree/live/examples).
+A sample `examples` folder with a single example is provided [in this repository](examples) and more examples are available in the `examples` folder of [Epsilon's website repo](https://git.eclipse.org/c/www.eclipse.org/epsilon.git/tree/live/examples).